Love Actually: Story association

-All the stories are linked in some way; while Billy Mack and his manager may not connect with any of the other characters physically, Billy appears frequently on characters' radios and TVs, his music video twice providing an important plot device for Sam's pursuit of Joanna, and they also cross paths with the other characters in the closing Heathrow scene.
-John and Judy work with Tony, who is best friends with Colin, who works for a catering company that services the office where Sarah, Karl, Mia and Harry work.
+All the stories are linked in some way; while Mack and his manager do not connect with the other characters physically, Billy appears frequently on characters' radios and TVs, his music video twice providing an important plot device for Sam's pursuit of Joanna, and they also cross paths with the other characters in the closing Heathrow scene.
+John and Judy work with Tony, who is best friends with Colin, who works for a catering company that services the office where Sarah, Karl, Mia, and Harry work.
 Mia is friends with Mark, who runs the art gallery where the Christmas office party takes place.
 Mia also lives next door to Natalie.
 Mark is in love with Juliet and friends with Peter.
 The couple is friends with Jamie and Sarah.
-Harry is married to Karen, who is friends with Daniel and her brother is David, who works with Natalie.
-Harry and Karen's children (and thus David's niece and nephew), Natalie's siblings (and thus Mia's neighbours) and Carol's son are all schoolmates of Sam and Joanna.
-An additional plot that was dropped in editing concerned the children's headmistress (Anne Reid) and her dying lesbian partner (Frances de la Tour).
+Harry is married to Karen, who is friends with Daniel, and her brother is David, who works with Natalie.
+Harry and Karen's children (and thus David's niece and nephew), Natalie's siblings (and thus Mia's neighbours), and Carol's son are all schoolmates of Sam and Joanna.
+Daniel proclaims that his late wife was the only one for him unless he met Claudia Schiffer.
+Carol is played by Schiffer.